Already, there are hundreds of videos available on the Sustainable Development Goals. Here, Colm Regan presents his top 5.

-1. Leave No One Behind – for us, the best place to begin.
+For us, the best place to begin.
 A powerful introduction outlining the issues at stake with striking images and quotes (‘because on earth, everyone has a mission’) and a very different non-westernised approach.
 Made by a large consortium of NGOs worldwide.

-2. We the people, a promotional video presenting an excellent summary in an immediately accessible and stimulating manner; presents a highly ‘internationalised’ perspective (and you might even recognise some of the people featured).
+A promotional video presenting an excellent summary in an immediately accessible and stimulating manner; presents a highly ‘internationalised’ perspective (and you might even recognise some of the people featured).
 A very good place to start.
 Made for the UN Global Goals platform (their site contains many more quality videos).

-4. Hurdles, a video focused on the rights and women and the obstacles faced by them historically and today.
+Hurdles – a video focused on the rights and women and the obstacles faced by them historically and today.
 Should be sufficient to initiate a debate on this pivotal element of the SDGs agenda.

 A solid 5-minute animation video introducing the SDGs, the progress made so far within the MDG framework and the journey left to travel.
 Takes the debate beyond the promotional level and offers a critical perspective on what needs to get priority now.
 Made by British NGO CAFOD.